 Transaction

-Transaction fees often contribute more to total cost than volume fees.
-So, don't ignore transaction fees to focus just on the interchange markup.
+Credit card transaction fees often contribute more to total cost than volume fees.
+So, don’t ignore transaction fees to focus just on the volume markup (processor’s rate over interchange).

 Transaction fees are charged each time your machine or gateway contacts the processor to get or give information, and they are a pre-determined fixed dollar amount regardless of the type or size of the transaction.